 Hurray!
-We have now completed our awesome project on OTP-based lock system.
-Just plug it and follow the steps in the video for testing
+We have now completed our awesome project on an OTP-based lock system.
+Just plug it in and follow the steps in the video for testing

 First, connect the Arduino and components to a power supply.
 Here I have used 5V Power Bank for it.
 Next, open the installed App, then turn on the Bluetooth of the phone.
 When you tap on the Bluetooth icon, you will get the list of Bluetooth connections for pairing.
 Now, tap on HC 05.
 On successful pairing, you will get a ‘connected’ message on the App as in Fig 8.

-After that, tap on the key icon to send device id to match.
-If the device id is matched, it will send an OTP to your app that you can see in App text bar between Bluetooth and lock icon.
+After that, tap on the key icon to send the device id to match.
+If the device id is matched, it will send an OTP to your app that you can see in the App text bar between Bluetooth and the lock icon.

 Now, you can tap on the lock icon to unlock your Smart Lock.
-If everything is ok then servo moves unlocking mechanism and onboard LED of Arduino lights up indicating successful unlock.
-I have used servo because of its high torque, and also because we can control the angle of its movement that helps in unlocking mechanism ofthe lock.
+If everything is ok then the servo moves the unlocking mechanism and the onboard LED of Arduino lights up indicating successful unlock.
+I have used servo because of its high torque, and also because we can control the angle of its movement which helps in the unlocking mechanism of the lock.